Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Conclusion and Discussions

 \section{Conclusion and Discussions}

-Every BV-quantizable field theory has own $A_{\infty }$ structure: this is because each solution of the BV master equation is in one-to-one correspondence with a quantum $A_{\infty }$ structure.
-In this paper, we showed that the perturbative path-integral can be performed as a morphism of this quantum $A_{\infty }$ structure intrinsic to each quantum field theory, which is a result of the homological perturbation.
-As we checked explicitly, the homological perturbation for $A_{\infty }$ is an alternative representation of the perturbative path-integral.
-Therefore, when the original BV master action includes source terms, its effective theory must have a twisted (quantum) $A_{\infty }$ structure.
+In this paper, we explicitly showed that the perturbative path-integral can be performed in terms of both of the BV-BRST cohomology and Lagrangian's homotopy algebraic structure on the basis of the homological perturbation.
+Although many of these results are already known, we believe that an explicit and direct derivation given in this paper includes new points and is worthwhile, in particular, for physicists.
+As we checked explicitly, the homological perturbation for Lagrangian's $A_{\infty }$ gives an alternative representation of the perturbative path-integral, for every BV-quantizable field theory has own $A_{\infty }$ structure -- each solution of the BV master equation is in one-to-one correspondence with a quantum $A_{\infty }$ structure.
+As a corollary of these results, we showed that when the original BV master action includes source terms or interactions with external fields, its effective theory must have a weak (quantum) $A_{\infty }$ structure.
 We also discussed that such a homological approach may enable us to use unconventional propagators for calculating $S$-matrix, which may provide further applications.
 As long as physicists believe that the path-integral condenses configurations of integrated fields onto the on-shell physical ones, our results seem to be a quite natural (or trivial) because the BV formalism itself is based on the homological perturbation and determines the physical states from it.

 As we explained, the BV master equation and the intrinsic $A_{\infty }$ structure play central roles in perturbative quantum field theory.
 Once we solve the BV master equation, we can quickly obtain each quantity given by the perturbative path-integral, such as effective theory or scattering amplitude.
 Thus, it would be important tasks to try to derive BV master actions for some superstring field theories \cite{Berkovits:2012np, Matsunaga:2016zsu, Erler:2017onq, Matsunaga:2018hlh}.
 It would be worth mentioning that we checked how the perturbative path-integral preserves the $A_{\infty }$ structure, although it may be originally a property of the non-perturbative path-integral (\ref{effective BV master action}).
 Our results suggest that the non-perturbative corrections would preserve the $A_{\infty }$ structure we consider.